needle-tools/needle-engine-support/documentation/faq.md

 - `Email` - Enter the email you purchased the license with
 - `Invoice ID` - Enter one of the invoice ids that you received by email

+Note: You might need to restart the local webserver to apply the license.

 ![unity license window](/imgs/unity-needle-engine-license.jpg)

 ### Activating the license in Blender
 Open `Addon Preferences/Needle Engine` to get to the Needle Engine addon settings
 - `Email` - Enter the email you purchased the license with
 - `Invoice ID` - Enter one of the invoice ids that you received by email

+Note: You might need to restart the local webserver to apply the license.

 ## My objects are white after export